 Director of Global Connectivity (Retired), Ford Motor Company

-Nancy recently retired from FORD Motor Company after a 33-year career with the organization.
+Nancy Gioia recently retired from FORD Motor Company after a 33-year career with the organization.
 In her most recent role as Director of Global Connectivity, she directed strategy and planning for the company’s efforts on connectivity, product electrical and user interface.
 She was responsible for corporate and portfolio strategy, product strategy and planning, and partnerships with service providers and government.
-Prior to this, Nancy was Ford’s director of Global Electrification, leading all elements of hybrid, plug-in hybrid and battery electric vehicle strategy and planning.
+Prior to this, Gioia was Ford’s director of Global Electrification, leading all elements of hybrid, plug-in hybrid and battery electric vehicle strategy and planning.
 Between 2005 and 2009, she led the Sustainable Mobility Technology and Hybrid Vehicle Programs for North America.
 In July 2001, she received the All Star Award from Automotive News.
 She was named one of the “100 Leading Women in the Auto Industry” by Automotive News in 2005 and 2010.
 Nancy is a board member of the Brady Corporation and Inforum.